hphelion/documentation/migration-overview-reference.md

 	Use only alphanumeric characters for the key pair name.
 Do not use spaces or special characters, such as periods.
 Refer to [Naming Convention Best Practices](https://community.hpcloud.com/article/naming-convention-best-practices) for more information.

 	**Note**: In the management console, there is a 100-character limit in the Key Name field.
-To use a longer name, [use the API](#keypairapi) to create a key pair.
+To use a longer name, use the API following [the steps below](#keypairapi) to create a key pair.

 6. Click `Show Public Key Field`.
 The `Show Public Key` field displays, similar to the following.
 <br><img src="media/keypair_show_public.png"  alt="" />